Dairy Nutrition Education

 Serving Up MyPlate is a collection of classroom materials to help elementary school teachers integrate lesson plans on nutrition into math, science, English, language arts, and health.
 The curriculum introduces the importance of eating from all five food groups using the MyPlate icon and a variety of hands–on activities.
 Students also learn the importance of physical activity to staying healthy.

 Students (grades 1 to 3) explore the importance of eating breakfast.
 They review the Five Food Groups and learn about the “3-out-of-5” rule and use the rule to plan breakfast menus.

 Super Breakfast, Super You

 Students in grades 4 to 6 discuss the relationships among breakfast, a healthful diet and performance.
 Students learn that by combining foods from the Five Food Groups, they can plan a nutritious breakfast.

 Bridges to Wellness™

-Bridges to Wellness™ is a series of nutrition lesson plans that personalizes nutrition information for students and helps schools meet school wellness policy nutrition education goals.
-Each set includes a lesson for grades 5 to 6, 7 to 8 and 9 to 10, and incorporates cafeteria connections with hands-on, classroom-based learning.
+Bridges to Wellness™ is a lesson plan on nutrition series that personalizes nutrition information for students and helps schools meet school wellness policy nutrition education goals.
+Each set includes a lesson on nutrition for grades 5 to 6, 7 to 8 and 9 to 10, and incorporates cafeteria connections with hands-on, classroom-based learning.
 Find step-by-step instructions, reproducible handouts and transparency masters in full-color or black and white versions.

 • The Food Groups to Encourage